ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.filestorage_vpc_short}} is considered to be a Financial Services Validated service only when encryption-in-transit is enabled.
 For more information, see [what is a Financial Services Validated service](/docs/framework-financial-services?topic=framework-financial-services-faqs-framework#financial-services-validated){: external}.
 {: important}

-Encryption in transit is not supported for {{site.data.keyword.bm_is_short}} or virtual server instances that are running on Red Hat Enterprise Linux CoreOS.
+Encryption in transit is not supported for {{site.data.keyword.bm_is_short}} or virtual server instances that are running on Red Hat Enterprise Linux CoreOS (RHCOS).
 {: restriction}

 ### Granular authorization